jiajun2001/Mosaic-Pictures/README.md

 This program is written in Matlab language, and some pictures have been provided for the testing purpose.

-Please download 'final_version.m' and 'readimage.m' files.
+Please download 'final_version.m', 'readimage.m' and 'test.jpeg' files.